AlexLiu2022/blog-cn/content/en/about/_index.md

 - Pages that exist in Chinese  will be redirected to the Chinese version
 - Others will be redirected to the Chinese version's homepage

+Default language of this site is Chinese.
+The English first parallel site is <a href="https://liu.xyz" target="_blank">here</a>.

 ##### Declaration